 It is obvious, that policies can play an important role in stimulating engagement and vice-versa.
 If the people care, so will the governments.
 In this way, a virtuous circle can be triggered between citizens and policy level.

-Political awareness might give the CH institutions more help from the governments who are expected to dedicate more time and resources to issues related to research in digital CH and humanities.
+Political awareness might give the CH institutions more help from the governments who are expected to dedicate more time and resources to issues related to DCHH research.